elmaghallawy/elmaghallawy.github.io/site/content/_index.md

 +++
 title = "Ahmed Elmaghallawy"
-description = "Electrical power engineering graduate and Tech enthusiast."
+description = "Electrical power engineering graduate and Tech enthusiast(🌐🔙🔚🦀JS)."
 +++

 My **blog** is where I write and reflect from time to time.